-Stories are my passion, and I holds the firm belief that everyone has a story that deserves to be told.
+Stories are my passion, and I hold the firm belief that everyone has a story that deserves to be told.
 Through the sharing of diverse voices and perspectives, we are able to create a true sense of community and belonging.

 I have always had an unwavering love for stories and storytelling.
 My parents always encouraged reading - my mother teaching me English and Korean in tandem by the time I was one and a half.
 From my earliest memories, when I wasn't lost in a book, I recall complex narratives unfolding between toy animal factions, each led by their respective plasticine hero.
 An painfully introverted child of a single working father, it was my creative outlet - the way I engaged with a world more overwhelming than I knew what to do with.
 It was my siblings, my companions, and way that I developed methodology and understanding to shape my reality.

 When I was old enough to understand the house rules my dad built me a PC, and I would spend late nights cross-legged on my forest green carpeted floor clicking away on a cheap keyboard channeling stories - stories about the powerful women who secretly lived in kelp tangled ponds tucked in deep black forests or dapper werewolves slipping through the blue tinged streets of English-flavored colonial America, trying to escape the persecution of small minds.
 Then I'd print my tales onto long sheaths of paper that, in those days, had to be delicately torn into individual sheets before I would staple them into booklets and draw pictures all over the margins.